hargoniX/master/thesis/thesis.typ

 As we can see, Chako only found counterexamples (*SAT*) for $0.4%$ of the theorems.
 After manual inspection, all of these counterexamples can be attributed to an unsoundness in the reduction to Kodkod (TODO: footnote with issue).
-Furthermore, Chako's backend solvers manage to prove (*UNSAT*)
+Furthermore, Chako managed to prove (*UNSAT*)
 $28.1%$ of the statements and gave up on $44.8%$ (*Unknown*).
-They were particularly successful at proving theorems in the `Option` theory, likely because most of its theorems can be proven by case distinction.
+It was particularly successful at proving theorems in the `Option` theory, likely because most of its theorems can be proven by case distinction.
 Overall the low false positive rate and the fact that the solvers identify many theorems as true indicate that the theoretical unsoundness of Chako does not seem to manifest frequently in practice.

-Finally, with the exception of `Array` and
-`TreeMap`, Chako has success rates around $95%$ and higher in translating the theorems to Nunchaku's input language.
-The error rates on `Array` and `TreeMap` are due to their use of unsupported polymorphism variants. `Array` defines many higher order functions such as `Array.map` in terms of their monadic equivalent `Array.mapM`.
-These monadic functions abstract over the monads as a type constructor `m : Type → Type` and are thus unsupported. `TreeMap` on the other hand is based on another type `DTreeMap` in which the type of values may depend on the type of keys which is also unusupported (TODO example).
-This demonstrates that there is currently a tension between using Lean's powerful polymorphism to derive simpler structures automatically and using Chako for finding counterexamples in these simpler structures.
+Furthermore, with the exception of `Array` and `TreeMap`, Chako has success rates of above $95%$ in translating the theorems to Nunchaku's input language.
+The high error rates on `Array` and `TreeMap` are due to their use of unsupported polymorphism variants. `Array` defines many higher order functions in terms of their monadic equivalent.
+For example, `Array.map` is defined as `Array.mapM` instantiated with the `Id` monad.
+Monadic functions such as `Array.mapM` abstract over the monad they run in as a type constructor `m : Type → Type`.
+Because Chako does not know how to handle this kind of polymorphism, it gives up on all theorems that use these functions. `TreeMap` on the other hand is based on type the type `DTreeMap` of dependent tree maps.
+In these kinds of maps the type of values is a generic type that may depend on the key type `(value : key → Type)`, this type of polymorphism is also unsupported.
+This demonstrates that there is currently a tension between using Lean's powerful polymorphism for building abstract definitions and using Chako for finding counterexamples in simpler structures derived from the abstract definitions.

 #figure(
   perf_table,
   caption: [Results of Chako on Mutated Statements]
 ) <perf_table>

 The results of the mutation experiment can be seen in @perf_table.
-The structure of the table mimicks that of @sound_table.
-Just like in the first experiment, `Array` and `TreeMap` have exceptionally high error rates due to their use of unsupported polymorphism while the remaining problems can almost all be translated.
+The structure of this table mimicks that of @sound_table.
+Just like in the first experiment, `Array` and `TreeMap` have exceptionally high error rates due to their use of unsupported polymorphism while almost all other problems can be translated.
 Including these translation errors, Chako manages to find a counterexample for $60.2%$ of the mutants.
-When excluding the translation errors we can obtain the success rate of Nunchaku on the problems it was able to run on which amounts of $81.4%$.
-This shows that if the mutant can be translated to Nunchaku, Chako is quite likely to identify a counterexample if one exists.
+When excluding the translation errors, we can obtain the success rate of Nunchaku on the problems it was able to run on which amounts of $81.4%$.
+This shows that if the mutant can be translated to Nunchaku, Chako is has good chances at finding a counterexample if one exists.

 As explained in the setup of the mutation experiment, not all of the generated mutants are necessarily false.
-For example the theorem `Nat.mul_ne_zero` with the original statement
-$n != 0 -> m != 0 -> n dot m != 0$ can be mutated to a statement such as $n != 0 -> m != 0 -> n dot n != 0$
-which is still true.
 This phenomenon is the reason for the $3.5%$ of mutants proven correct overall.
 Note that the $10.3%$ of mutants that the solvers gave up on likely contain both true and false statements because of this.

-Overall both of these experiments demonstrate that Chako is sound in practice, able to encode large parts of Lean's standard library and also able to find counterexamples for it quite reliably.
+Overall both of these experiments demonstrate that Chako is sound in practice, able to encode large parts of Lean's standard library, and also able to find counterexamples for it quite reliably.

 The main potential source of error in this evaluation is the generation of the wrong statements.
 It is unclear whether the mutation procedure does generate the kinds of statements that users are practically interested in finding counterexamples for.
-Thus the ability of Chako to discover counterexamples in practice might vary drastically from the numbers presented here.
-A good way to counteract this would be an authoritative data set for counterexample finders to test on.
+Furthermore, the ability of Chako to find counterexamples varies a lot depending on the kinds of problems.
+This can be observed in the comparatively low success rate of $57.1%$ on `Nat.Gcd`.
+For these reasons the ability of Chako to discover counterexamples in practice may deviate from the numbers presented here.

 #pagebreak(weak: true)
 = Conclusion (1P) <sect_conclusion>